PDF(907.3 KB) View with Adobe Reader on a variety of devices

 Configure Safe Print

-a.
-WebUI browse to > Security Services > Scan Behavior > Edit Global Settings.
+WebUI > Navigate to > Security Services > Scan Behavior > Edit Global Settings.

 Note: Supported file types may increase with future AsyncOS releases.